 DAY 9: DEPART TO AIRSTRIP, FLY TO ARUSHA, TOUR ENDS

-Enjoy breakfast in camp before packing your bags for the drive to the airstrip and the flight to Arusha and your onward travel arrangements.
+Enjoy breakfast in camp before packing your bags for the drive to the airstrip for the morning flight to Arusha and your onward travel arrangements.
 (We’d highly recommend a stay on Zanzibar at somewhere such as Matemwe Lodge).
 Breakfast

-Includes: 1 night at Onsea House, 2 nights at Plantation Lodge, 2 nights at Lemala Ewanjan Camp, 3 nights at Serian Serengeti North (15 Jun-Oct) or Serian Serengeti South (Jan-end Mar) all on a twin share basis, meals listed as included, in-house drinks at Serian Serengeti Camp, private transfers as per itinerary, domestic flights Seronera-Kogatende (North) and Kogatende-Arusha, or Seronera-Mwiba (South) and Mwiba-Arusha, private game drives in Tarangire/Manyara, the Ngorongoro Crater, central Serengeti and in Serengeti North/South, English-speaking driver-guide, bottled water on safari, park, conservation and reserve fees, AMREF flying doctors insurance, laundry at Serian Serengeti Camp
+Includes: 1 night at Onsea House on B&B, 2 nights at Plantation Lodge on full board with in-house drinks, 2 nights at Lemala Ewanjan Camp on full board, 3 nights at Lemala Ndutu (best from December to March) or Lemala Mara (ideal from June to October) all on a twin share basis, meals listed as included, in-house drinks at Lemala camps, private transfers as per itinerary, domestic flight Serengeti-Arusha, private game drives, English-speaking driver-guide, bottled water on safari, park, conservation and reserve fees, AMREF flying doctors insurance

-Excludes: International flights and taxes, domestic departure tax, visas, travel insurance, meals not listed as included, drinks other than in house drinks at Serian Serengeti Camp, personal expenditure, tips
+Excludes: International flights and taxes (from approximately £800 pp subject to availability and season), domestic departure tax, visas, travel insurance, meals not listed as included, drinks other than in-house drinks at Lemala camps and Plantation Lodge, personal expenditure, tips

 Start planning your tailor-made holiday to Tanzania.